 Insider Sell: Vice Chair, Chief Product Officer Deborah Ferree Sells 33,000 Shares of Designer ...

-Designer Brands Inc is a leading branded footwear and accessories retailer that offers a wide selection of brand name and designer dress, casual and athletic footwear and accessories for women, men and kids.
+Designer Brands Inc is a major player in the retail industry, specializing in the design, production, and retail of footwear and accessories.
 The company operates through three segments: The U.S. Retail segment, the Canada Retail segment, and the Brand Portfolio segment.
+The U.S. Retail segment includes DSW Designer Shoe Warehouse stores and dsw.com, offering a wide assortment of brand name and designer dress, casual and athletic footwear, and accessories.

-The insider's recent sell has raised questions about the company's current valuation and future prospects.
-To understand the implications of this move, it's essential to analyze the relationship between insider transactions and the stock's price.
+The insider's recent sell-off has raised questions among investors and market watchers about the company's current valuation and future prospects.
+To gain a better understanding of this situation, it's crucial to analyze the relationship between insider trading activities and the stock's price.

-The insider transaction history for Designer Brands Inc shows a trend of more sells than buys over the past year.
-There have been 14 insider sells and no insider buys.
-This could indicate that insiders believe the stock is currently overvalued, prompting them to sell their shares.
+The insider transaction history for Designer Brands Inc shows a clear trend of selling over the past year, with 15 insider sells and no insider buys.
+This could be interpreted as a lack of confidence in the company's future performance, which may have contributed to the stock's current price of $12.52 per share.

-On the day of the insider's recent sell, shares of Designer Brands Inc were trading for $12.14 apiece, giving the stock a market cap of $724.913 million.
-The price-earnings ratio is 6.11, lower than both the industry median of 17.63 and the companys historical median price-earnings ratio.
-This suggests that the stock is undervalued when compared to its peers and its own historical data.
+However, it's important to note that the company's market cap stands at $684.22 million, and its price-earnings ratio is 5.77, significantly lower than the industry median of 17.67.
+This suggests that the stock may be undervalued, offering potential opportunities for investors.

-The GuruFocus Value of Designer Brands Inc is $15.65, resulting in a price-to-GF-Value ratio of 0.78.
-This indicates that the stock is modestly undervalued.
-The GF Value is an intrinsic value estimate developed by GuruFocus, calculated based on historical multiples, a GuruFocus adjustment factor, and future estimates of business performance from Morningstar analysts.
+According to the GuruFocus Value, which is calculated based on historical multiples, a GuruFocus adjustment factor, and future business performance estimates, Designer Brands Inc is modestly undervalued.
+With a price of $12.52 and a GuruFocus Value of $15.64, the stock has a price-to-GF-Value ratio of 0.8.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.